talex-touch/talex-touch/apps/docs/docs/documents/sync.md

 # Sync

-The `Polyglot Toolbox` offers powerful synchronization capabilities to keep your data consistent across multiple devices.
+The `Tuff` offers powerful synchronization capabilities to keep your data consistent across multiple devices.
 This guide will explain how to set up and use the sync feature.

 ## Setting Up Sync